908pierpeach/Motley-Fool-Investment-Club-Dashboard/README.md

 This repository is intended as a **demonstration artifact**, not a live dashboard.

-The included PDF reflects a snapshot of the dashboard structure and analytical approach used for real portfolio oversight, without exposing live data connections or proprietary access.
+The included PNG reflects a snapshot of the dashboard structure and analytical approach used for real portfolio oversight, without exposing live data connections or proprietary access.

 ## Context